SouthGreenPlatform/culebrONT/docs/source/WORKFLOWS.rst

 Report
 ======

-CulebrONT generates a useful report containing, foreach fastq, a summary of interesting statistics and versions of tools used.
+CulebrONT generates a useful report including the versions of tools used and, foreach fastq, a summary of interesting statistics and .
 Please discover an |location_link| ... and enjoy !!

 .. note::

-    Because of constraints imposed by Snakemake we have not been able to recover the version of bwa and seqtk on report https://snakemake.readthedocs.io/en/stable/tutorial/advanced.html#step-5-loggin.
+    Because of constraints imposed by Snakemake, we have not been able to include the version of bwa and seqtk in the report https://snakemake.readthedocs.io/en/stable/tutorial/advanced.html#step-5-loggin.
 If you want to know the versions of these tools, go check by yourself ^^.

 .. |location_link| raw:: html